carlsednaoui/ouibounce/README.md

 - [Valuable content](https://training.kalzumeus.com/)

 ### Installation
-Download the minified script located in the "source" folder and include it in your HTML head.
+Download the [minified](build/ouibounce.min.js) or [unminified](build/ouibounce.js) script and include it on your page.
+OuiBounce is wrapped by a [umd wrapper](https://github.com/ForbesLindesay/umd), so if you are using _requirejs/amd_ or _commonjs/browserify_, it will still work fine.

 ### Usage
 To use it simply: